tudorpintea999/OPinit/specs/l2_output_oracle.md

 ### Update Proposer

-The operation is to update proposer to another address when a proposer keeps submitting a invalid output root.
+The operation is to update the proposer to another address when a proposer keeps submitting an invalid output root.
 The operation is supposed to be executed by `0x1` via L1 governance.

 ### Update Challenger

-The operation is to update challenger to another address when a challenger keeps deleting a valid output root.
+The operation is to update the challenger to another address when a challenger keeps deleting a valid output root.
 The operation is supposed to be executed by `0x1` via L1 governance.